-Erythromycin is a cytochrome P450 inhibitor which means it interacts with a very broad range of medications.
+Erythromycin is a cytochrome P450 inhibitor, which means it interacts with an extensive range of medications.
 Depending on the medication, dosage adjustment may be required.
-In some cases erythromycin should be avoided entirely as CYP450 inhibition may induce toxicity of the other medication.
+In some cases, erythromycin should be avoided entirely as CYP450 inhibition may induce toxicity of the other medication.

-Erythromycin has significant gastrointestinal side effects (nausea, vomiting and diarrhea) and may even be used to help patients with impaired motility.
-Liver enzymes should be monitored because of the potential for rare but serious adverse hepatic failure.
-QT interval prolonation is a possible adverse effect and should be watched carefully in patients with heart conditions, taking anti arrhythmic or interacting drugs.
+Erythromycin has significant gastrointestinal side effects (nausea, vomiting, and diarrhea) and may even be used to help patients with impaired motility.
+Liver enzymes require monitoring because of the potential for rare but serious hepatic failure.
+QT interval prolongation is a possible adverse effect and requires careful vigilance in patients with heart conditions, or who take antiarrhythmic or interacting drugs.
 Pseudomembranous colitis has been reported with erythromycin, and may range in severity from mild to life-threatening; the physician should consider this diagnosis in patients present with severe diarrhea after its administration.

 There is no known reversal agent for erythromycin.